Philanthropy and activism of Madonna: Sexuality and other issues

+Social media activity

+In Madonna's later career, several of her social media posts drew criticism from media outlets and the public.
+In April 2021, The Advocates Neal Broverman described reactions to a post about gun control as "mixed", highlighting that a user called her an "out-of-touch millionaire who has no right to an opinion on the matter", also noting that Madonna later responded to the user's message.
+Madonna's social media activity during the COVID-19 lockdowns often generated controversy.
+According to The Washington Post, she began posting her "quarantine diaries" in March 2020, making often controversial claims.
+She faced backlash after describing the coronavirus as "the great equalizer" that "made us all equal in many ways" in a video she filmed while sitting nude in a bathtub at her home, with critics characterizing her remarks as out of touch.
+Madonna faced another backlash after endorsing a video of Stella Immanuel (member of the self-dubbed America's Frontline Doctors) that promoted hydroxychloroquine as a vaccine for Covid as well the doctor's claims that wearing a mask was unnecessary.
+The video posted on July 2020 was removed from Madonna's social media accounts, and labeled as misinformation by the platforms.

 Madonna's efforts in Malawi

-Michael Berg and Kabbalah Centre controversy
+Kabbalah Centre controversy

 Raising Malawi and Madonna became the subject of "headlines around the world" as a result of an abandoned project to construct a school worth over $15 million, and with a stated number of $3.8 million lost in the effort guaranteed.
-The speculation for the collapse, was turned to the Kabbalah Centre and Michael Berg (son of the centre's founder and co-founder of Raising Malawi).
-Berg and his center were subjected to an audit, which didn't involve Madonna's name according to Today.
-After the audit and controversy, Madonna relocated her charity's offices away from Kabbalah's headquarters, and removed her advisers linked to the center from her board members.
-She earlier declared that they were included because she believed in the "spiritual side".
+Media reports speculated that the collapse may have been linked to the Kabbalah Centre and its co-founder, Michael Berg, citing an expenditure of $3 million by The Kabbalah Centre of Los Angeles.
+The Centre itself was audited soon after for tax fraud.
+On April 2011, the New York Daily News reported that The Centre's Success For Kids (a project also supported by Madonna) was under scrutiny by the FBI.
+On May 2011, Today reported that Madonna had previously denied being under investigation by the FBI and the IRS.
+According to media reports, she relocated her charity's offices away from the Centre's headquarters and removed advisers linked to the Kabbalah Centre from her charity's board.

-Meanwhile, Madonna hired consulting firm Global Philanthropy Group to manage its operations that still working together by 2017, and with buildOn they were able to aid Raising Malawi with a new path, which included the development of smaller schools.
+After the failed project, Madonna hired the consulting firm Global Philanthropy Group to manage its operations that still working together by 2017, and with buildOn they were able to aid Raising Malawi with a new path, which included the development of smaller schools.
 Global Philanthropy Group's founder, Trevor Neilson expressed his admiration for her resilience and commitment to help others.
-"Madonna's philanthropic adventure went awry, but there is no reason to doubt her intentions and generosity", the editors of Reimagining Global Philanthropy (2021), said.
-In a dedicated piece on the issue, Harvard Business Review explored how "in philanthropy, failure is an almost daily occurrence".
+"Madonna's philanthropic adventure went awry, but there is no reason to doubt her intentions and generosity", wrote authors of Reimagining Global Philanthropy (2021).
+The Harvard Business Review dedicated an article to Madonna's case where they explored how "in philanthropy, failure is an almost daily occurrence".

-Madonna previously faced criticism for embracing Kabbalah studies because she blended her spiritual belief with life and also charitable efforts, while the spiritual branch itself was labeled as a "money-driven cult".
-UNICEF faced some of these criticisms during a Madonna-hosted fundraising event in 2008, which many said was also used to "promote" the Kabbalah Centre.
-The proceeds for the events, were reported to be divided between UNICEF and Raising Malawi.
-Her project Success For Kids was also under scrutiny after Berg's controversy, although Charity Navigator previously rated it with three out of four stars.